 3 Include all-in sustaining costs and non-sustaining costs.
 Non-sustaining costs are costs incurred for the new operations and costs related to construction of the new production facility for the existing operations where these projects will materially increase production in future.

-The all-in costs of US$1,038 per ounce in 2Q 2018 were lower than the all-in costs of US$1,115 per ounce in 2Q 2017.
-This was mainly due to economies of scale arising from the higher sales of fine gold produced from the CIL plant.
+The all-in costs of US$952 per ounce in 3Q 2018 were substantially lower than the all-in costs of US$1,546 per ounce in 3Q 2017.
+This was mainly due to economies of scale arising from the higher sales of fine gold produced and lower capital expenditure in non-sustaining operation.